Meet Our “Squadron” of Instructors

 Despite his busy schedule, he always finds the time to donate his outstanding organizational skills and teaching ability to our school.
 So why does he keep doing this?
 He says he won’t stop until police officers no longer must knock on parents' doors late at night to deliver the worst news they will ever hear.

 Call Sign: Raider

 Since childhood, Merrill has always had a passion for machines.
 It doesn’t matter if it rolls, floats, or flies.
-A graduate of the Bertil Roos Advanced Racing School, he holds an SCCA Competition Racing License, an FAA pilot’s license, and a North Carolina Class A CDL.
+A graduate of the Bertil Roos Advanced Racing School, he holds an SCCA Full Competition Racing License, an FAA pilot’s license, and a North Carolina Class A CDL.
 Merrill works for the Electric Power Research Institute, and when he’s not solving engineering challenges for the power industry around the world, he can be found flying his single-engine Piper Cherokee, or driving one of his vintage Corvette Stingrays.
 His daily driver is a shadow black 2019 Dodge Charger RT Scat Pack.

-Merrill volunteers as one of our instructors because he is passionate in his belief that good judgement, proficiency, and skill can only be achieved through quality training and hands on practice.
+Merrill volunteers as one of our instructors because he is passionate in his belief that good judgment, proficiency, and skill can only be achieved through quality training and hands-on practice.
 His calm demeanor, patience, and extensive knowledge of car control skills and driving techniques make him a natural for the Teen Driving Solutions School instructor team.

 Call Sign: Major

 Mike has been a police officer for 19 years.
 He is professionally EVOC trained, and has over 250,000 miles behind the wheel of the Ford Crown Victoria optioned with the P71 Police Package, the very same vehicles used in the Teen Driving Solutions vehicle fleet.
 Not surprisingly, the vast majority of car control skills taught to police officers are the very same ones taught in the Teen Driving Solutions curriculum.